braddle/pact-workshop-golang/README.md

 }
 ```

-You can run tests for just the Thing Client using the following Make target
+You can run tests for just the 'Thing' Client using the following Make target

 ````shell
 make test-thing